Data4America/simple-static-stories/contents/updates/2016-update-simple/index.md

                           <tr>
                             <td valign="top">
                               <div style="padding:20px;">

-                                1/ We just finished our first season at Data4America, where with the help of our fiscal sponsor the Silicon Valley Community Foundation we published 26 pieces of original content -- powered by $45,000 from our <a href="http://data4america.org/supporters">founding donors</a>.
+                                1/ We just finished our First Season at Data4America, where with the help of our fiscal sponsor the <a href="https://www.siliconvalleycf.org">Silicon Valley Community Foundation</a>, we published 26 pieces of original content -- all powered by $45,000 of support from our <a href="http://data4america.org/supporters">founding donors</a>.
                                 <br>
                                 <br>